What is occupational therapy?

 • Using medical aids such as a walker or prosthesis

-• Advice and, if needed, guidance for family members
+• Advice and guidance for you and, if needed, for relatives and other caregivers too

-The treatment goals are planned together with the therapist as much as possible, and the progress is also monitored together.
-For occupational therapy to succeed, you need to actively participate and use the techniques that you have learned in everyday situations as often as possible.
+Ideally, the treatment goals will be planned together with the therapist and your progress will also be monitored together.
+For occupational therapy to succeed, you need to participate actively and then also put what you've learned into practice as often as possible.
 Here are two examples of what occupational therapy might involve:

 Example 1

-His occupational therapist shows him how to use the walker and helps him to practice moving around with it.
-To help him grasp things better with his right hand and manage better in everyday life, she helps him to practice things like brushing his teeth and writing.
-He also learns various arm and hand exercises.
-His occupational therapist helps him and his wife to make changes to their apartment so that he can safely move around in it with his walker.
+His occupational therapist shows him how to use the walker properly and he practices moving around with it.
+To help him grasp things better with his right hand and manage better in everyday life, she practices certain activities with him – like brushing his teeth and writing.
+She also teaches him various arm and hand exercises.
+On top of that, she helps him and his wife to make changes to their home so that he can safely move around in it with his walker.

 Example 2

 Mary has schizophrenia.
 This affects her motivation and she has a lot of trouble focusing on things.
-It’s difficult for her to organize and manage her daily routine.
-She quickly feels overwhelmed and is very insecure when dealing with other people.
+It is difficult for her to organize and manage her daily routine.
+She often feels overwhelmed and is very insecure when dealing with other people.

 Where is occupational therapy done?